 Cardio of choice is sprints, jump rope intervals and heavy bag work performed with high intensity and rarely exceeding the 30-minute mark.
 I also do a fair amount of walking but don’t consider that cardio work so much as an invaluable health tool.

 3 intense training sessions a week will be sufficient for most to trigger a substantial growth response.
 Training is the easy part, really.
 Your diet, on the other hand, leaves less room for error.

 You have to eat enough food to support growth without becoming a fat slob.

-To maximize muscular growth while keeping fat gain in check, I use my patented cyclical bulking startegy.
+To maximize muscle growth while keeping fat gain in check, I use my patented cyclical bulking strategy.
 Consuming a solid calorie surplus on at least 5 days of the week, while hovering around maintenance or being in a slight deficit on the other 2 days.
-On training days, I always follow this peri workout nutrition protocol to further support physiological adaptation.
+On training days, I always follow this peri-workout nutrition protocol to further support physiological adaptation.
 If you want to grow, I suggest you do the same.

 Daily energy intake:

-I prefer to eat a higher fat diet (40-50% of calories), with moderate amounts of carbohydrates and protein.
-(This is why).
+I prefer to eat a higher fat diet, with moderate amounts of carbohydrates and protein (This is why).
 I don’t eat “clean”.
 I don’t follow a particular diet.
 I eat real food, with the occasional goodie thrown in.

-Typical day of eating is oatmeal or granola with nuts (almonds, macadamia), dark chocolate and whole milk for breakfast.
-Eggs, cheese, bread ‘n butter for lunch.
+Typical day of eating is oatmeal or granola with nuts (almonds, macadamia), dark chocolate, fruit and whole milk for breakfast.
+Scrambled eggs, cheese, bread ‘n butter for lunch.
 Dinner usually consists of some type of meat, a source of starch (rice, potato, pasta), veggies, avocado, more dark chocolate and ice cream to finish off my day.

 See?
 It’s not that complicated.
 Not at all, actually.
 Set clear goals, be stubborn in their pursuit and don’t let up until you’re at the finish line.
 Follow my lead to a bigger, better body.
 The time is now!